TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 Make up some simple idea that you would like to implement, and add a new empty page for it.
 If you don't come up with any idea yourself, just reimplement the posts page that lets you add new posts, but replace posts with articles.
 Don't worry about API or database for now.
 Just implement a dummy user interface that works, but doesn't actually store data permanently anywhere.

 If you are not yet familiar with [React](https://reactjs.org/), you should implement the UI state management using only functionality that React provides out-of-the-box.
-[Appendix A](a-technology-tutorials.md) provides some React tutorials and other resources that might be useful while learning React, HTML and CSS.
+[Appendix A](a-technology-tutorials.md) provides some tips and other resources that might be useful while learning React, HTML and CSS.
 If you already know React, you may choose to use additional libraries like [Redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) for managing state and side effects.

 The application is built automatically in the background when you make changes.
 If build fails for some reason, you should see errors on your command line console.
 Note that you should also install eslint and prettier plugins to your code editor.
 This way you see linting errors directly in your editor, and code will be formatted automatically according to predefined rules.